Purple Haze: Recognition and influence

 In March 2005, Q magazine ranked "Purple Haze" at number one in its list of the "100 Greatest Guitar Tracks Ever!"
 The song placed at number two on Rolling Stone magazine's "100 Greatest Guitar Songs of All Time" list, which noted that the song "unveiled a new guitar language charged with spiritual hunger and the poetry possible in electricity and studio technology".
 It also appeared at number 17 on the magazine's "500 Greatest Songs of All Time" list in 2004, with the comment that "it launched not one but two revolutions: late-Sixties psychedelia and the unprecedented genius of Jimi Hendrix".
+It was re-ranked to number 250 on the 2021 edition of the list.
 Author and music critic Dave Marsh called it the "debut single of the Album Rock Era".
 In 1995, "Purple Haze" was included as one of the Rock and Roll Hall of Fame's "500 Songs That Shaped Rock and Roll".
 NPR named the song to its list of the "100 Most Important American Musical Works of the 20th Century" in 2000.
 In 2000, it was given a Grammy Hall of Fame Award, which "honor[s] recordings of lasting qualitative or historical significance".
 In 2020, Far Out ranked the song number one on their list of the 20 greatest Jimi Hendrix songs, and in 2021, American Songwriter ranked the song number two on their list of the 10 greatest Jimi Hendrix songs.

 Many musicians have recorded their interpretations of the song, making it one of Hendrix's most covered songs.
 Dion DiMucci included an acoustic version with strings on his 1968 comeback album Dion.
 Released as a single in 1969, it appeared at number 63 on the Billboard Hot 100, which was two positions higher than Hendrix' single in 1967.
 In Canada, where Hendrix's single did not reach the charts, Dion's version reached number 72.
 Also with a new arrangement, the Cure recorded it for the various artist's Stone Free: A Tribute to Jimi Hendrix in 1993.
 Their rendition reached number two on Billboard's Modern Rock Tracks alternative rock chart.
 "Purple Haze" has achieved an unusual level of interest among classical musicians.
 The Meridian Arts Ensemble, the Hampton String Quartet, and Nigel Kennedy have recorded their interpretations and the Kronos Quartet often play it as an encore.